The Star-Spangled Banner

-Early history
+History

 Francis Scott Key's lyrics

-Following the Burning of Washington and the Raid on Alexandria, Dr William Beanes, the elderly and popular town physician of Upper Marlboro and a friend of Key, had been captured in his home on August 28, 1814.
-Beanes was accused of aiding the arrest of some British soldiers (stragglers withdrawing after the Washington campaign) who were pillaging homes.
+On August 28, 1814, William Beanes, a physician who resided in Upper Marlboro, Maryland, was arrested by British forces in his home after the Burning of Washington and the Raid on Alexandria.
+A friend of Key's, Beanes was accused of aiding the detention of several British Army stragglers who were ransacking local homesteads in search of food.

-On September 2, 1814, from his home in Georgetown, F. S. Key wrote to his parents.
-The letter to his mother ended with:
+On September 2, 1814, Key wrote a letter from his home in Georgetown to his mother, ending with:

-I am going in the morning to Balt[imore] to proceed in a flag-vessel to Genl Ross.
+I am going in the morning to Baltimore to proceed in a flag-vessel to Genl Ross.
 Old Dr Beanes of Marlbro' is taken prisoner by the Enemy, who threaten to carry him off – Some of his friends have urged me to apply for a flag & go & try to procure his release.
 I hope to return in about 8 or 10 days, though [it] is uncertain, as I do not know where to find the fleet. – As soon as I get back I hope I shall be able to set out for Fred[ericksburg] – ...